Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: TASK

 \section{TASK}

-The task for our mobile manipulation robot is to autonomously retrieve a random shopping list of 20 unique line items (out of $\approx$723 mapped items in the grocery store), where the instances per line item is randomly chosen to either be 1 or 2.
-We evaluate the robot's performance in a ``field test'' in a real grocery store in Mountain View, in which the robot continuously runs the task described above, with the shopping list randomized after every run.
+The task for our mobile manipulation robot is to autonomously retrieve a random shopping list of 20 unique items (out of $\approx$723 mapped items in the grocery store).
+We also randomize whether to pick 1 or 2 instances of each item.
+We evaluate the robot's performance in a ``field test'' in a real grocery store, in which the robot continuously runs the task described above, with the shopping list randomized after every run.
 Each field test spans multiple nights with approximately 10 hours of robot runtime in total.

 We deliberately chose our robot's task to focus on grocery stores for several reasons. \begin{itemize} \item Grocery stores feature a huge variety of items, more so than most other environments. \item They feature unique real-world challenges (e.g., item density, narrow navigable areas, tight pick points) that are characteristic of settings designed for humans rather than for the ease of robot manipulation. \item We can easily gather quantitative metrics to inform our development and measure our performance. \end{itemize} We operate in the grocery store after-hours, but we do not alter the environment in any way to ensure that we can operate in a challenging real-world environment.